Nordic Defence Cooperation: Organization

 These are staffed with senior officers from the participating countries and mandated to further coordinate and implement the given tasks.
 The recommendations reported back from the COPAs also form the basis for the decisions made by the Nordic Defence Policy Steering Committee and the Nordic Military Coordination Committee.

-In addition to the Cooperation Areas, Acquisition & Life Cycle Support (ALCS) is tasked with coordinating and facilitating armaments relating cooperation issues.
+In addition to the Cooperation Areas, Acquisition & Life Cycle Support (ALCS) is tasked with coordinating and facilitating armaments relating to cooperation issues.
 This is performed through a yearly screening process, where all participating nations provide input from their procurement plans.
 The plans are compared, screened, and cooperation possibilities, vetted by ALCS, are identified.
 If considered suitable for further cooperation, established formally as a Subgroup.
-These Subgroups comprise experts from the participating nations, and are tasked with establishing the foundations for how cooperation can happen; for instance gearing towards a common procurement project.
+These Subgroups comprise experts from the participating nations, and are tasked with establishing the foundations for how cooperation can happen, for instance, gearing towards a common procurement project.
 Historically, such cooperation has enabled the Nordic nations to take advantage of upwards of €60 million in cost savings.

 Nordic Combat Uniform

 Wanting a more integrated military in the Nordic countries, the Nordic militaries began a search for a shared Nordic Combat Uniform (NCU), including all clothing from underwear to jacket.
 The countries each provided a list of demands to suppliers, wanting customization and ability to easily modify them for a wide range of climates.
 Following a series of tests, a system was chosen and the first orders made in 2022.
-While the clothing systems are the same, each country uses its own camouflage pattern.
+While the clothing systems are the same, each country uses its camouflage pattern.

-Mutual defense
+Mutual defence

-NORDEFCO has not generally been seen as a mutual defense pact and it is not regarded as a command structure, but its members have increasingly added features that show some resemblance to a defense pact.
-In 2021, the defense ministers of Denmark, Norway and Sweden signed an agreement of increased cooperation among their militaries with a coordination structure that would make it easier to "act together in peace, crisis or conflict" in the southern Nordic region, and in 2022 it was agreed to further enhance the capabilities by allowing access to each other's airspace and military infrastructure.
+NORDEFCO has not generally been seen as a mutual defence pact and it is not regarded as a command structure, but its members have increasingly added features that show some resemblance to a defence pact.
+In 2021, the defence ministers of Denmark, Norway and Sweden signed an agreement of increased cooperation among their militaries with a coordination structure that would make it easier to "act together in peace, crisis or conflict" in the southern Nordic region, and in 2022 it was agreed to further enhance the capabilities by allowing access to each other's airspace and military infrastructure.
 A similar agreement for the northern Nordic region already existed between Finland, Norway and Sweden, which was further updated in 2022.
-Following Finland's and Sweden's request to join NATO in 2022, Denmark, Iceland and Norway released a statement saying that in the case of an attack on Finland or Sweden before they had become part of NATO, all necessary means would be used to help in their defense.
+Following Finland's and Sweden's request to join NATO in 2022, Denmark, Iceland and Norway released a statement saying that in the case of an attack on Finland or Sweden before they had become part of NATO, all necessary means would be used to help in their defence.